 Stites’ modeling found that certain mutations (such as mutations in the NF1 tumor suppressor gene) amplified the effects of other gene mutations, suggesting that certain combinations of mutations work together to drive cancer.
 These results were borne out with experiments using cancer cells and were observed in sequenced cancer genomes.

-BS, Mathematics, University of Kentucky
+BS, Mathematics, University Of Kentucky, Lexington

-PhD, Biophysics, University of Virginia
+PhD, Biophysics, University Of Virginia, Charlottesville

-Residency, Clinical Pathology, Washington University in St. Louis
+Residency, Clinical Pathology, Washington University, St. Louis